StanfordPsych254/rhiacProject/README.md

 #Read Me

 This is my project repository for Psych 254.
 The paper I've chosen is Zaval et. al. 2015.
+As this project progresses, I will be adding more to my read me.